ValliereMagic/LearningJava/README.md

 # Learning Java
-This is my Repo for projects, as I learn more about java.
+This is my Repository for projects, as I learn more about java.